DrMarc/slab/README.rst

 would be data in the second channel.
 To extract a channel as a Signal or subclass object use sig.channel(1).

-Signals support arithmatic operations (add, sub, mul, truediv, neg ['-sig' inverts phase]):
+Signals support arithmetic operations (add, sub, mul, truediv, neg ['-sig' inverts phase]):
 	>>> sig2 = sig * 2
 	>>> sig2[-1,1]
 	2.0